Wide Awake Bored: Reception

-This album was the first Treble Charger album to have success in the United States.
+Wide Awake Bored was voted as the seventh-best CD of 2000 by CFNY-FM listeners.
 The album was nominated for "Rock Album of the Year" at the 2001 Juno Awards.
 Also, their hit single "American Psycho" was nominated in the "Best Single" category.
 This album was Treble Charger's most successful album to date, reaching platinum status in Canada.